Health Information (Medical Records)

 If I need to pick up this information, where do I go?

-Your records can be picked up at the SCO's corporate office at 5803 Neal Ave.
+Your records can be picked up at the East Metro Business Office at 5803 Neal Ave.
 North, Oak Park Heights, MN 55082.

 May I send someone to pick up my medical records or films?